tsunami416604/azure-docs.hu-hu/articles/storage/common/storage-use-data-movement-library.md

 using System.Threading;
 using System.Threading.Tasks;
 using System.Diagnostics;
-using Microsoft.WindowsAzure.Storage;
+using Microsoft.Azure.Storage;
-using Microsoft.WindowsAzure.Storage.Blob;
+using Microsoft.Azure.Storage.Blob;
-using Microsoft.WindowsAzure.Storage.DataMovement;
+using Microsoft.Azure.Storage.DataMovement;

 namespace DMLibSample
 {